History of Northwest Territories capital cities: Battleford (1877–1883)

 The Northwest Territories government moved to Battleford in 1877 on the order of the Lieutenant Governor.
 Battleford was supposed to be the permanent capital of the Territories.
 The town was chosen because it was expected to be linked with the Canadian Pacific Railway.

 The government in Battleford would see significant milestones towards attaining responsible government for the Northwest Territories.
 For the first time, the territory had democratically elected members join the appointed members in the assembly.
 Elections in the territory became a reality after the passage of the Northwest Territories election ordinance 1880.
 The first election took place in 1881, after electoral districts were created by royal proclamations, issued the order of the Lieutenant Governor.
 Battleford hosted the first official royal visit in western Canada, when the Marquis of Lorne and Princess Louise Caroline Alberta toured the territories in 1881.

 The first Northwest Territories legislature building, and residence for the Lieutenant Governor named "NWT Government House", was completed and used by the territorial government until 1883.
 After the government moved the building stood as a historical site until it was destroyed in a fire in 2003.

 After consultation with Canadian Pacific Railway officials, Lieutenant Governor Edgar Dewdney made the decision to move the capital to Regina, also in present-day Saskatchewan, in June 1882.
-The decision to move the capital was controversial with the public because Edgar Dewdney owned real estate in Regina.
-He was accused of having conflicted interests between his private affairs and the needs of the government.
+The decision to move the capital was controversial because Dewdney owned real estate in Regina, and was accused of having a conflict of interests between his private affairs and the needs of the government.